dkvz/certificate-expiration-checker/README.md

 strip target/release/certexpchecker
 ```

-The following article is really interesting when it comes to optimizing the build :https://lifthrasiir.github.io/rustlog/why-is-a-rust-executable-large.html
+The following article is really interesting when it comes to optimizing the build: https://lifthrasiir.github.io/rustlog/why-is-a-rust-executable-large.html

 ## The general idea
 Provide a config file with: